itismohammadreza/powell/README.md

 - [ ] **all** - handle rtl direction in panels and dialogs when append them to body.
 - [ ] **dialogForm**
   - add hook support in config (just like angular formly to implement cascade mode).
-  - add ability to use async button and user define when to close dialog.

 ### New